Penggggg/react-model-demo/README.md

 # react-model-demo
-a demo which will teach you to write a Model Component which can be used by 'Model.show( )'
+a demo that shows you how to write a Model Component which can be opened by using 'Model.show( )'

 ### npm install